raspberrypilearning/deck-of-cards/en/step_5.md

     return self._suit
 ```

-This means that wherever someone uses the value `my_card.suit` in their program, this function will be called, in this case they will receive the value of `self._suit`.
+This means that wherever someone uses the value `my_card.suit` in their program, this function will be called.
+In this case, they will receive the value of `self._suit`.
 Decorators are language-specific to Python.

 ### Setter

-+ Add another new method, and it is important that this method **is also called `suit`**.
-This method should take a piece of data passed in to represent the new suit they would like to set, and I am going to do a basic check to make sure that this data is one of the usual suits available in a deck of cards.
++ Add another new method.
+It is important that this method **is also called `suit`**.
+It should take a piece of data representing the new suit the user would like to set, and do a basic check to make sure that the piece of data is one of the usual suits available in a deck of cards.

 ```python
 def suit(self, suit):